davidroman0O/frango/README.md

 The library includes several examples to help you get started:

 - **Basic**: Simple PHP endpoint serving with automatic directory resolution
-- **Middleware**: Using GoPHP as middleware in an existing Go application
+- **Middleware**: Using frango as middleware in an existing Go application
 - **Embed**: Embedding PHP files directly in your Go binary
 - **Router**: Advanced routing with method-based constraints and path parameters